-You may also be asked for your latest tax returns, business activity statements (BAS) or printouts of statements from your Australian Taxation Office (ATO) portal.
-If there are any trusts or self-managed super funds (SMSFs) related to your business, you may also need to provide additional documents.
+You may also be asked for your latest tax returns, business activity statements (BAS) or print-outs of statements from your Australian Taxation Office (ATO) portal.
+If there are any trusts or self-managed super funds (SMSFs) related to your business, you may need to provide additional documents.

 Proof of individual income

-Lenders will also want to know your personal income if you are a director and/or shareholder of a company.
+Lenders will also want to know your personal income if you're a director and/or shareholder of a company.
 You’re likely to be asked for your two most recent individual tax returns and an ATO Notice of Assessment.

 If you earn other income unrelated to your business, you may want to provide this information as well.
 For example, you could bring a rental statement if you own an investment property.